 - Hyper-focused on the perpetrator’s wants and needs

-- Acting in ways that are contrary to their own values to appease the perpetrator
+- Acting contrary to their values to appease the perpetrator

-- Difficulty leaving the abusive relationship and fear of retaliation from the perpetrator if they were to do so
+- Fear of retaliation from the perpetrator if they leave the relationship

 Causes of Trauma Bonding